ElliotAlexander/Intel_Hex_Converter/README.md

     -A    // Append to end of output file.
 Overwrites existing files by default.

     -T    // Terminate the file with an EOF record.
-See [Intel Hex](https://en.wikipedia.org/wiki/Intel_HEX) 01 Date type.

     -H    // Print help text (basically this document).